chenlujjj/VictoriaTraces/docs/victoriatraces/README.md

 ```

 VictoriaTraces automatically creates the `-storageDataPath` directory on the first run if it is missing.
 VictoriaTraces stores trace spans
-per every day into a seperated subdirectory (aka per-day partition).
+per every day into a separated subdirectory (aka per-day partition).
 See [partitions lifecycle](#partitions-lifecycle) for details.

 VictoriaTraces switches to cluster mode if `-storageNode` command-line flag is specified: